 During Fiscal Year 2017/2018 VCTC will prepare the FTIP submittal to SCAG and the STIP submittal to the CTC.
-However, in the prior STIP cycle, \$750 million of projects were removed due to a lack of funding associated with reduced fuel prices; so although VCTC is required to provide a STIP submittal including modeling information, it is not anticipated that there will be an opportunity to add projects.
-Accordingly, staff is proposing a largely "status quo" budget where the increased effort required to prepare the biennial FTIP submittal will be largely offset by the reduced time working with CTC due to the lack of state funds.
+However, in the prior STIP cycle, \$750 million of projects were removed from the five-year program due to a lack of funding associated with reduced fuel prices.
+Senate Bill (SB) 1 will restore some but not all of those funds.
+So although VCTC is required to provide a STIP submittal including modeling information, it is not anticipated that there will be any significant opportunity to add new projects.
+There is the potential for significant additional work to address opportunities created by the newly-available discretionary funding categories in SB 1, although VCTC's competitiveness for these grants could be hampered by the lack of local match.
+This final budget increases the Consultant and Travel line items by a total of \$12,550 to provide for SB 1 - related meetings, SB 1 grant document preparation and to address other SB 1 - related issues.
+The Legal line item is increased by \$300 based on the most recent expense history.

-Staff will continue to work with local jurisdictions and transit operators to address fund programming issues, and will prepare the annual Program of Projects to set priorities transit funding.
+Staff will continue to work with local jurisdictions and transit operators to address fund programming issues, and will prepare the annual Program of Projects to set priorities for transit funding.
 Another round of ATP funding is scheduled, in which VCTC will play a role in selecting projects for the regional share of the program.
-In addition, VCTC may want to apply for competitive grants as opportunities become available.